-November 5, 2018
+November 5, 2019

-We are pleased to present the Federal Prison Industries, Inc.'s (FPI) Fiscal Year 2018 Annual Management Report to the Congress of the United States.
-This report includes the FPI's financial statements, Management's Discussion and Analysis, Office of the Inspector General's Commentary and Summary, and the Independent Auditors' reports on the Corporation's financial statements, internal controls over financial reporting and compliance, and other matters.
-FPI's financial statements received an unmodified audit opinion, and no significant deficiencies or material weaknesses were reported by the Independent Auditors.
+We are pleased to present the Federal Prison Industries, Inc.'s (FPI) Fiscal Year 2019 Annual Management Report to the Congress of the United States.
+This report includes FPI's financial statements, Management's Discussion and Analysis, the Office of the Inspector General Commentary and Summary, and the Independent Auditors' reports on the Corporation's financial statements, internal controls over financial reporting and compliance, and other matters.
+FPI's financial statements received an unmodified audit opinion, and Independent Auditors reported no significant deficiencies or material weaknesses.

-FPI was established by statute and Executive Order 6917 in 1934, signed by President Roosevelt to provide educational opportunities and work-related experiences to federal offenders.
-Although a great deal of time has passed and technology is changing rapidly, FPI's mission throughout these years remains the same - to protect society and reduce crime by providing inmates with job training and practical work skills for reentry success.
-FPI continues to place emphasis on reaching as many inmates as possible by focusing on employment of inmates within three years of release.
-As one of the Bureau of Prisons'(BOP's) most important inmate anti-recidivism programs, FPI employed over 17,000 inmates throughout FY 2018.
-In recent years, emphasis has been placed on assisting FPI inmates in completing nationally recognized certificate programs, including DOL apprenticeships.
+FPI was established by statute and Executive Order 6917 in 1934, signed by President Roosevelt, to provide opportunities for educational and workrelated experiences to federal offenders.
+Although a great deal of time has passed and technology is changing rapidly, FPI's mission throughout these years remains the same - to protect society and reduce crime by preparing inmates for successful reentry through job training.
+FPI continues to emphasize reaching as many inmates as possible by focusing on the employment of inmates within two years of release.
+As one of the Bureau of Prisons' (BOP's) most crucial inmate reentry programs, FPI employed almost 16,500 inmates throughout FY 2019.

 The need to address inmate idleness was a contributing factor in the creation of FPI in 1934.
-This program continues to directly support the BOP's mission by keeping inmates productively occupied which lowers the likelihood that they will engage in disruptive behavior and contributes significantly to the safe and secure management of prisons.
+This program continues to directly support the BOP's mission by keeping inmates productively occupied, which lowers the likelihood that they will engage in disruptive behavior and contributes significantly to the safe and secure management of prisons.
 Additionally, inmates participating in the FPI program have an increased likelihood of successful reentry into society and are significantly less likely to return to a life of crime, which reduces future costs of enforcement and incarceration.

-FPI is a program with proven lasting benefits, including reduced recidivism; a positive impact on the U.S. economy through the raw materials purchased from suppliers including veteran, small and women owned businesses; and the staff salaries spent in the community, all without an additional tax burden to society.
+FPI is a program with proven lasting benefits, including reduced recidivism; a positive impact on the US economy through the raw materials purchased from suppliers, including veteran, small, and women-owned businesses; and the staff salaries spent in the community, all without an additional tax burden to society.

-As a federal government corporation, FPI is a program that also functions as a business to remain self-sustaining, and continues to face a dynamic set of external and internal constraints.
-Due to the nature of the changes affecting purchases from FPI by the government sector, emphasis has been placed on exploring more opportunities with commercial customers.
-New market authorities, contained in the Consolidated and Further Continuing Appropriations Act of 2012 (P.L.
-112-55) are now available for FPI to obtain commercial customers through repatriating work opportunities otherwise being performed outside of the United States.
-FPI has built on its progress by capitalizing on many new opportunities and a number of pilot programs already implemented.
-Additionally, P.L.
-112-55 authorized FPI to participate in the Prison Industries Enhancement Certification Program (PIECP).
-FPI began the lengthy process of implementing this new authority in fiscal year 2013 and has two established PIECP programs at FCI Estill, South Carolina and FCC Butner, North Carolina.
-FPI is optimistic that we will continue to grow PIECP operations.
+As a federal government corporation, FPI is a program that also functions as a business to remain self-sustaining.
+It continues to face a dynamic set of external and internal constraints.
+Due to the nature of the changes affecting purchases from FPI by the government sector, the emphasis continues to be exploring more opportunities with commercial customers.
+New market authorities, contained in both the Consolidated and Further Continuing Appropriations Act of 2012 (PL 112-55) and PL 112-55 authorizing FPI to participate in the Prison Industries Enhancement Certification Program (PIECP) are now available for FPI to obtain commercial customers through repatriation and bringing work opportunities otherwise performed outside of the United States.
+Additionally, FPI began the lengthy process of implementing the new authorities provided by the First Step Act in the fiscal year 2019.
+FPI is optimistic that we will continue to grow operations as we seek to meet the employment goals outlined in the First Step Act.
 FPI is thankful for the support from all of the Department of Justice agencies in assisting with the development of work opportunities to support our mission.
-We are also appreciative of the outstanding contributions and dedication of FPI staff as well as the continued outstanding support and leadership provided by the Board of Directors.
+The outstanding dedication of FPI staff, the continued outstanding support, and leadership provided by the Board of Directors all contribute to FPI's continued success.